Skip to content

 mountly islands can degrade without JavaScript.
 The server-rendered HTML remains visible even if the JS bundle fails to load or execute.

-This requires one key pattern:
+This requires one pattern:

 <head>